pgRouting/pgrouting/doc/src/sampledata.rst

    * - ``x1``
      - :math:`x` coordinate of the starting vertex of the geometry.

-       - For convinience it is saved on the table but can be calculated as ``ST_X(ST_StartPoint(geom))``.
+       - For convenience it is saved on the table but can be calculated as ``ST_X(ST_StartPoint(geom))``.
    * - ``y2``
      - :math:`y` coordinate of the ending vertex of the geometry.

-       - For convinience it is saved on the table but can be calculated as ``ST_Y(ST_EndPoint(geom))``.
+       - For convenience it is saved on the table but can be calculated as ``ST_Y(ST_EndPoint(geom))``.
    * - ``geom``
      - The geometry of the segments.